mqudsi/syngesture/README.md

-Depending on your system configuration and [at least until the `evtest` dependency is dropped](https://github.com/mqudsi/syngesture/issues/1), you may need to set the SUID bit on `evtest` to allow non-root users to invoke `evtest` without requiring the calling process to also be elevated.
+Depending on your system configuration and [at least until the `evtest` dependency is dropped](https://github.com/mqudsi/syngesture/issues/1), you may need to set the SUID bit on `evtest` to allow non-root users to invoke `evtest` without requiring the calling process to also be elevated (e.g. `sudo chmod u+s $(which evtest)`).
 Since `syngestures` currently allows running arbitrary commands in response to multi-touch gestures via its configuration files, it is not recommended to work around permission errors by invoking this application as `sudo syngestures`.

 ## Installation